 The people.
 I don’t believe that I’d personally be doing what I’m doing, career-wise, if it wasn’t for this place and the friends and mentors I’ve had along the way.
-I was raised in Cleveland, but I grew up and became the person I aspired to be in NYC (and I’m still working on that person!).
-In a lot of ways, you can become anyone you want here, but in a town like New York, it’s the truly unique people you meet along the way that bring meaning to it all.
+I was raised in Cleveland, but I grew up and became the person I aspired to be in NYC (and I’m still working on that person).
+In a lot of ways, you can become anyone you want here, but in a town like New York, it’s the unique people you meet along the way who bring meaning to it all.

 Can you pinpoint a specific moment in your life that felt like your “I made it” moment?

-I don’t know if there was one thing particularly, it’s been an ongoing variety mix of projects and creations specifically over the past five years: murals, personal art, commercial art, brand collabs, authoring books, and social experiments.
+I don’t know if there was one thing particularly; it’s been an ongoing variety mix of projects and creations specifically over the past five years: murals, personal art, commercial art, brand collabs, authoring books, and social experiments.
 For me, it’s always about the latest thing I’ve done, and dropping my own global Uniqlo collection in December was very special.
 I recently learned that the collection, which contained 1 million units, is almost sold out worldwide now in 7 months.
 I’m definitely pinching myself.

 This story originally published August 2018; it has been updated.